From the author:

 Do you know the story of the crabs that mercilessly withdraw anyone who wants to escape captivity in the basket?
 This is exactly how your environment - family, friends, colleagues and acquaintances - usually reacts when you tell them about your plans for a self-determined life and the planned independence.

-It pulls you down again, for fear that something will happen to you in freedom or, worse still, that you will feel better there than those who stay in the bucket.
-Instead of getting upset or bickering over your friends' incomprehension, accept the fact that you simply have different ideas about life.
+It pulls you down again, for fear that something will happen to you in freedom, or worse, that you will feel better there than those who stay in the bucket.
+Instead of getting upset or bickering about your friends' incomprehension, accept the fact that you simply have different ideas about life.

 Which anchors burden your life?